haddocking/haddocking.github.io/education/molmod_online/simulation.md

 the machine.
 Another advantage of having such a self-contained file is that the preparation can take place in one machine while the calculations run on another.
 Again, simulations are computationally demanding.
-While the system can be easily prepared on a laptop, with the help of Pymol, GUI-enabled text editors, and all the other advantages of having a screen, calculations usually run on specialized clusters with hundreds of processing cores that provide only a command-line interface access.
+While the system can be easily prepared on a laptop, with the help of PyMOL, GUI-enabled text editors, and all the other advantages of having a screen, calculations usually run on specialized clusters with hundreds of processing cores that provide only a command-line interface access.
 This will be relevant when running the production simulation.
 The intermediate calculations to prepare the system are comfortably small to run on a laptop.